DomoTop/DomoTop/Product/README.markdown

 3. Copy the hsqldb.jar located in Controller/lib/hsqldb/ folder to ~tomcat6/lib
 4. Restart Tomcat6 Server

+__Or__

+1. Download the War from: http://openlaptop.nl/openremote/controller.war
+2. Deploy the war from the output directory into the Tomcat Web Application Manager
+3. Copy the hsqldb.jar located in Controller/lib/hsqldb/ folder to ~tomcat6/lib
+4. Restart Tomcat6 Server

 ###Android
 1. Scan the QR-code below to install the application: